 On 7 July 2017 an overwhelming majority of the world’s nations adopted a landmark global agreement to ban nuclear weapons, known officially as the Treaty on the Prohibition of Nuclear Weapons.
-On 22 January 2021, the treaty will enter into force.
+On 22 January 2021, the treaty entered into force.
+The first Meeting of the States Parties to the treaty was due to take place in in Vienna in March 2022, but this was postponed for a second time due to Covid, and now takes place over 21-23 June (see updates below).

 The following are links to a range of external sources of information, comment and news.